Bluecat extended to multimodel predictions.

 Bluecat is a Brisk Local Uncertainty Estimator for Deterministic Simulations and Predictions.
 In essence, Bluecat is a method to transform a deterministic prediction model into a stochastic prediction model, therefore turning from a point prediction to the probability distribution of the predictand.
 From the latter distribution, a mean (or median) prediction is obtained along with the confidence bands.
-Therefore Bluecat performs two tasks:
+In September 2024, Bluecat was extended to allow uncertainty assessment of predictions obtained with multiple alternative models (ensemble prediction), by using minimum uncertainty as a criterion for model selection.

-• It provides confidence limits for the prediction for an assigned confidence level.
+- computing confidence limits for the prediction for an assigned confidence level;

 Figure 1.
 Conceptual scheme of Bluecat (see the Bluecat paper for details).